polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 - 4x U54 application cores which can be distributed between two independent software contexts

-The [hart software services](https://github.com/polarfire-soc/hart-software-services) (HSS) is a superloop monitor software running on the E51 processor.
-One of the many functions of the hart software services is to act as a first-stage bootloader as part of the boot service.
+The [Hart Software Services](https://github.com/polarfire-soc/hart-software-services) (HSS) is a superloop monitor software running on the E51 processor.
+One of the many functions of the HSS is to act as a first-stage bootloader as part of the boot service.
 Please refer to the  [AMP boot flow](#amp-boot-flow) section for further information on the boot process.

 ### AMP Boot Flow<a name="amp-boot-flow"></a>